-I recently re-watched Captain America: Civil War as it has become available for streaming on Netflix and a couple of things came to my attention.
+I recently re-watched Captain America: Civil War as it has become available for streaming on #Netflix (though now it is leaving thanks to #Disney's streaming service) and a couple of things came to my attention.
 They got me thinking about the potential fate of some of the #Avengers, more specifically, #TonyStark a.k.a. #IronMan.
 I read Michael Davis's theory on #IronHeart a.k.a.#RiriWilliams entering the MCU, a theory that contributes to the full theory here.

 Zemo's Ulterior Motive

 In #CivilWar, Daniel Bruhl's Baron Zemo was a less-than-impressive villain with a seriously questionable plan that relied on coincidences way too often.
 He also has a couple of lines in the movie that just don't fit unless he had another motive that we will see played out in future films.

 Roughly halfway through, he says he wants "to see an empire fall," which we assume means the empire of the Avengers.
 However, when talking to Martin Freeman's Everett Ross about his plan after its blatant failure and the settling of the Avengers' feud (at the end of the film), he says something that doesn't make sense at all.